aliyun/terraform-provider-alicloud/website/docs/r/db_connection.html.markdown

 Provides an RDS connection resource to allocate an Internet connection string for RDS instance.

--> **NOTE:** Each RDS instance will allocate a intranet connnection string automatically and its prifix is RDS instance ID.
+-> **NOTE:** Each RDS instance will allocate a internet connnection string automatically and its prifix is RDS instance ID.
  To avoid unnecessary conflict, please specified a internet connection prefix before applying the resource.

 ## Example Usage